-1 (A) incentives to encourage beneficiaries to expend funds on 2 education at in-State institutions; and 3 (B) the feasibility of limiting expenditures on education to in-State 4 institutions while permitting waivers to access out-of-State institutions based 5 on program availability and capacity; 6 (5) modifications to the financial coaching element of the program, 7 including: 8 (A) ensuring a parent or caretaker of a beneficiary is made aware of 9 the program at or around the time of the beneficiary's birth and offered a 10 financial coaching program substantially similar to that offered beneficiaries; 11 (B) providing additional financial coaching opportunities for 12 beneficiaries who delay withdrawing funds after meeting eligibility conditions 13 (C) utilizing an advisory board to assist in developing the financial 14 coaching element; and 15 (D) measures to expand financial coaching to all children living in 16 Vermont; 17 (6) measures for achieving inflationary adjustment of the statutorily 18 mandated accounting; 19 (7) whether additional needs-based programs administered by the State 20 may be impacted by a beneficiary's entitlement to funds in the Trust;
+1 (C) the anticipated impact of these investments on housing in 2 Vermont; 3 (2) potential funding sources for the program; 4 (3) creating eligibility conditions for, and safeguards to protect, a 5 beneficiary's investment in a business in Vermont; 6 (4) additional mechanisms to encourage beneficiaries to stay in 7 Vermont, including: 8 (A) incentives to encourage beneficiaries to expend funds on 9 education at in-State institutions; and 10 (B) the feasibility of limiting expenditures on education to in-State 11 institutions while permitting waivers to access out-of-State institutions based 12 on program availability and capacity; 13 (5) modifications to the financial coaching element of the program, 14 including: 15 (A) ensuring a parent or caretaker of a beneficiary is made aware of 16 the program at or around the time of the beneficiary's birth and offered a 17 financial coaching program substantially similar to that offered beneficiaries; 18 (B) providing additional financial coaching opportunities for 19 beneficiaries who delay withdrawing funds after meeting eligibility conditions; 20 (C) utilizing an advisory board to assist in developing the financial 21 coaching element; and

-1 (8) the feasibility of altering the program to permit unclaimed funds to 2 roll over into a beneficiary's retirement account, including mechanisms for 3 creating an account on behalf of a beneficiary and ensuring funds in the 4 account are not accessible until the beneficiary reaches retirement age; and 5 (9) any other issues relating to the Vermont Baby Bond Trust 6 investments that the Treasurer identifies as warranting study.
-7 (b) On or before January 15, 2025, the Office of the State Treasurer shall 8 submit a written report to the General Assembly with its findings and any 9 recommendations for legislative action.
-10 Effective Dates 11 Sec.
-20. EFFECTIVE DATES 12 (a) This section and Sec.
-11 (workers' compensation rulemaking technical 13 corrections) shall take effect on passage.
-14 (b) Sec.
-3 (amending 21 V.S.A. § 1347(d)) shall take effect upon the earlier 15 of July 1, 2026 or the implementation of the Department of Labor's updated 16 unemployment insurance information technology system.
-17 (c) The remaining sections shall take effect on July 1, 2024.
-18 and that after passage the title of the bill be amended to read: "An act 19 relating to miscellaneous unemployment insurance, workers' compensation, 20 and employment practices amendments and to establishing the Vermont Baby 21 Bond Trust"
+1 (D) measures to expand financial coaching to all children living in 2 Vermont; 3 (6) measures for achieving inflationary adjustment of the statutorily 4 mandated accounting; 5 (7) whether additional needs-based programs administered by the State 6 may be impacted by a beneficiary's entitlement to funds in the Trust; 7 (8) the feasibility of altering the program to permit unclaimed funds to 8 roll over into a beneficiary's retirement account, including mechanisms for 9 creating an account on behalf of a beneficiary and ensuring funds in the 10 account are not accessible until the beneficiary reaches retirement age; and 11 (9) any other issues relating to the Vermont Baby Bond Trust 12 investments that the Treasurer identifies as warranting study.
+13 (b) On or before January 15, 2025, the Office of the State Treasurer shall 14 submit a written report to the General Assembly with its findings and any 15 recommendations for legislative action.
+16 Effective Dates 17 Sec.
+21. EFFECTIVE DATES 18 (a) This section and Sec.
+11 (workers' compensation rulemaking technical 19 corrections) shall take effect on passage.

+1 (b) Sec.
+3 (amending 21 V.S.A. § 1347(d)) shall take effect upon the earlier

+2 of July 1, 2026 or the implementation of the Department of Labor's updated

+3 unemployment insurance information technology system.

+4 (c) The remaining sections of this act shall take effect on July 1, 2024.

+5 and that after passage the title of the bill be amended to read: "An act relating

+6 to miscellaneous unemployment insurance, workers' compensation, and

+7 employment practices amendments and to establishing the Vermont Baby

+8 Bond Trust"

+9

+10

+11

+12 (Committee vote:)

+13

+14 Senator

+15 FOR THE COMMITTEE